Chickasaw Wars: Supposed Campaign of 1752

 The disgraced Bienville was replaced by Marquis de Vaudreuil in 1742, who continued to encourage Choctaw harassment.
 He eventually came to the view that another grand effort was needed to end the Chickasaw threat once and for all, and he pleaded his case to his superiors.
 Many sources describe such an expedition taking place in 1752.
 None of these sources mention any further details, beyond saying it was an exact repetition of 1736.
 Dawson A. Phelps determined that the grand effort never took place (Atkinson p.
 78), although there was a strong Choctaw attack (one of many over the years) instigated and supported by the French.

-Outcome
+Aftermath

 Armed to the teeth in their remote and heavily fortified villages, the Chickasaw maintained themselves albeit with great loss to both population and way of life.
 The French never defeated the Chickasaw.
 Enmity between the Illini and the Chickasaw continued long after the war.